-Corn-based ethanol is the most successful renewable fuel in history - yet farmers know it is just the beginning.
-Soon, more ethanol may come from corn cobs and other agricultural biomass, and thanks to corn-based ethanol leading the way, markets will be ready.
+Corn-based ethanol is a growing success - yet farmers know it is just the beginning.
+Soon, more ethanol may come from corn cobs and other agricultural biomass, and thanks to corn-based ethanol leading the way, fuel markets will be ready.